Comfort, weather conditions, protection and to some extent personal style determine what to wear for mountain biking.

 Most downhillers will wear goggles rather than glasses because they are more secure and offer more protection on long, technical descents.

-Most MTB jerseys will have a loose cut and will come in short-sleeve, three-quarter or long-sleeve options.
+Most mountain bike jerseys will have a loose cut and will come in short-sleeve, three-quarter or long-sleeve options.

-Prices are generally lower than road cycling jerseys, and there’s a huge range of colours and designs out there.
+Prices are generally lower than the best cycling jerseys for road cycling, and there’s a huge range of colours and designs out there.

 Cross-country mountain bikers tend to wear a Lycra jersey, along the lines of a road cycling jersey, with rear pockets ideal for stowing spare tubes, tools and snacks.